fissellab/bvex_gs/README.md

 ## Current Status

 The BVEX Ground Station is a fully functional PyQt6-based application that integrates multiple data sources and display systems.
-The software provides real-time visualization of astronomical data, GPS telemetry, and spectrometer measurements in a professional three-panel interface.
+The software provides real-time visualization of astronomical data, GPS telemetry, spectrometer measurements, and star camera images in a professional four-panel interface.

 ## Core Features